 Update: I switched the blue chair out recently when this one wasn’t being used in our dining room anymore.

 First I will show you the sad “reality” of living with this space a few months after move in day, before I got organized!
-The kitchen desk area became a landing station for anything and everything that didn’t have a place.
+The kitchen desk area became a landing station for everything that didn’t have a place.

 Even better, the kids would climb onto the countertop to reach their art supplies bin – sometimes while I was using the desk!